-Winnie Scott Labyrinth: The labyrinth, painted like the famous Chartres Labyrinth in France, came into being in early October 2013.
-Drawing the design took three people three hours.
-The painting took seven hours with as many as six people working simultaneously.
-The labyrinth is named for Winnie A. Scott, a teacher who established a hospital for African Americans in the early 20th century on East 2nd Street very near the park.
+Winnie Scott Labyrinth: The labyrinth, like the Chartres Labyrinth in France, was created in October 2013.
+The labyrinth is named for Winnie A. Scott, a teacher who established a hospital for African Americans in the early 20th century on East 2nd Street near the park.
 Since labyrinths are thought of as places of healing and meditation, the name chosen seems most appropriate.

 The Walk in the Park: This walk will include an overview of the renovation project, a guided walk in Fantasy Forest & a visit to CommonWealth Gardens.
 An option to participate in a contemplative walk on the Winnie Scott Labyrinth will be available as well.

 Field Guide: Charles Bogart, a docent at the Fort Boone Civil War Battle Site & Conductor at the Bluegrass Railroad Museum; authored numerous books & articles on railroad, Civil War, & Western River history; Bachelor's degree in history from Thomas More College.